mddubey/my-utilities/README.md

 # generals
-A repository to keep general settings for my machine
+A repository to keep utitlities for my machine